Airomarto/alx-low_level_programming/0x03-debugging/README.md

-This is about debugging your program
+This is task about debugging your program